telekom/testerra/core/README.md

 }
 ```

-## FennecListener
+## TesterraListener

-The FennecListener is the core testng listener by which jfennec is controlling the execution.
+The TesterraListener is the core testng listener by which testerra is controlling the execution.
 It is not recommended to
 overwrite this class, since you have the possibility to hook in your functionality.

 ***